private-attribution/ipa/in-market-test/helper-nodes/setup_instructions.md

    i.
 IP address/DNS which is accessible from public internet (i.e. firewall allows connecting to the helper port (443)) ii.
 Confirm if machine is able to listen on port 443

 2. Download docker image of IPA from shared folder.
+It we will be uploading an executable docker image which will have IPA code.

-   We will be uploading an executable docker image which will have IPA code.
+   Link: TBD.
+Alternatively, you can build the docker image directly from the Rust code with this command

-   Link: TBD
+   `scripts/helper-image.sh --identity 1 --hostname localhost 1`

 3. Docker image already contains (default) public and private keys for encrypting match keys and also, to secure the report files while in transit.